japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-Sink.md

 Adds a batch of data to the sink

-Used exclusively when <<spark-sql-streaming-MicroBatchExecution.adoc#, MicroBatchExecution>> stream execution engine (<<spark-sql-streaming-micro-batch-stream-processing.adoc#, Micro-Batch Stream Processing>>) is requested to <<spark-sql-streaming-MicroBatchExecution.adoc#runBatch-addBatch, add a streaming batch to a sink (addBatch phase)>> while <<spark-sql-streaming-MicroBatchExecution.adoc#runActivatedStream, running an activated streaming query>>.
+Used exclusively when <<spark-sql-streaming-MicroBatchExecution.md#, MicroBatchExecution>> stream execution engine (<<spark-sql-streaming-micro-batch-stream-processing.md#, Micro-Batch Stream Processing>>) is requested to <<spark-sql-streaming-MicroBatchExecution.md#runBatch-addBatch, add a streaming batch to a sink (addBatch phase)>> while <<spark-sql-streaming-MicroBatchExecution.md#runActivatedStream, running an activated streaming query>>.

 |===